BonifacioCalindoro/Base-AI-Hackathon/README.md

 UPGRADED TO ONE_TO_MANY model!
 So you can run one instance on the bot, and let other users interact with it through telegram while separating each user's data and wallets.

+Don't want to run your own instance, or don't know how to?
+You can still use a lite version (without social agent or autotrading backend) at https://t.me/BaseSuperAss_bot

 ## Installation and Setup

 ```bash